chrisgpj/Nest-Site-Structure-Monitoring-Protocol/Work on the Protocol/Meta Data.md

 **Nest-Site Measurements and Characteristics**<br>
 This is a group of variables, the makeup of which is determined by what type of structure the nest-site is.
 The list of variables to cover each possible structure is so large that I am giving it in an appendix.

+## The Use of Nest-Site Structures and Breeding Success
+This layer is combined with the Nest-Site Structure Layer in the physical record-keeping, but it is a separate layer in its own right in the data.

+**Use of Nest-Site Structure and Breeding Success**<br>
+This variable is organised by the check-period, which is usually monthly or twice-monthly.
+The next piece of information is the species, if use is noted; then comes detail of the use, including breeding activity; and then the date of observation.
+The date of observation may be multiple; this helps to link conclusions to the survey layer.
+Multiple entries may be made for a check-period if a change in activity is recorded.

+[Compatibility with other schemes is still being clarified.]

+Syntax:<br>
+_Period: Species: Activity, dates._

+Example:
+> Early Nov: RB Lori: Occupied, P. Incubation, 13/11/22, 15/11/22 ["P." stands for "Probable" and is a standard approach in this protocol]
+> Late Nov: RB Lori: Nestlings, 17/11/22
+> Early Dec: RB Lori: Nestlings, x3, 10/12/22
+> Late Dec: RB Lori: Successful Fledlglings, x2, 20/12/22, 21/12/22

+The 'Activity' uses standard language that tries to be concise.
+With birds the language is for breeding; with other animals, fewer observations are easily made in this regard, so I am still working on that.
+The following is for birds
+- Occupying: Animal seen in Nest-Site Structure
+- Pair Attend: A pair is attending the hollow.
+This is usually linked to breeding activity.
+- Nest Building: Animal seen building a nest in the structure, or gathering material and entering structure.
+- Family Attend: specify with xNUMBER to indicate the number of individuals of each identifiable sex and age.
+This may indicate recently successful breeding.
+- P. Incubation: The stage of breeding where the female is sitting on eggs or very young nestlings and being fed by the male.
+- Nestlings: Nestling present and being fed by parents (indicate number with xNUMBER).
+- Fledglings: Young birds that have come into plumage (indicate number with xNUMBER).
+- Successful Fledglings: Fledglings that are flying about and can be considered juveniles (indicate number with xNUMBER).

+It is perfectly fine to make various notes outside of thing language.
+One might do so in order to clarify or provide reasoning for some number.
+It is simply encouraged that such notes act as a _supplement_ to the core language and numbers.

 ---
 ## Survey Layer